vufind-org/learning-vufind-book/source/combineresults.rst

 Additional Resources
 --------------------

 Some additional information on the subjects discussed in this chapter can be found on the “Combining Search Types” page in VuFind’s wiki (https://vufind.org/wiki/configuration:combining_search_types).
+A video about combining searches can be found here: https://vufind.org/wiki/videos:combining_search_types.

 Summary
 -------